Brand and Candidate Experience

 Glassdoor has been a mixed blessing for employer branding teams.
 Most company pages have a broad range of reviews; the good, the bad and the ugly!

 There's nowhere to hide.
-Poor treatment of employees, bad candidate experiences; everything is broadcasted for the world to see.
+Poor treatment of employees, bad candidate experiences; everything is broadcast for the world to see.

 Most candidates will check your Glassdoor page during their job search.
 If your organization thinks strategically about the candidate experience and journey, then you should have nothing to worry about.
 If not, maybe it's time to change.